actionml/docs.actionml.com/awssetupguide.md

 ##Try Out The Universal Recommender

-The Universal Recommender is supplied as an example of an Apache PredicitonIO template.
+The Universal Recommender is supplied as an example of an Apache PredictionIO template.
 It is one of the more popular ones but any template may be installed and run on this machine.

     cd ur
     ./examples/integration-test